Skip to content

 Guides and examples

-Once you've completed the tutorial, you'll be interested in the following resources (which you can see on the left of this page):
+Once you've completed the tutorial, you'll be interested in the following resources:

-• More details about how OFRAK works and how to use it: User Guide and Contributor Guide;
+• User Guide: More details about how OFRAK works and how to use it

-• References: Examples, covering common tasks you might want to perform with OFRAK, and the Code Reference.
+• Examples: Code examples covering common tasks you might want to perform with OFRAK

 Frequently Asked Questions (FAQ)